JacksonDam/PopSilicon/README.md

 Bejeweled 3’s Classic, Zen, Lightning, Quest, Ice Storm, Poker, Butterflies, and Diamond Mine modes work well.
 Bejeweled 2’s Classic, Action, Puzzle, and Endless modes have been tested and work well.
 - **ChuzzleSilicon** for Chuzzle Deluxe 1.0.0.
 Tested with basic gameplay and seems to work well.
 - **PvZSilicon** for Plants vs. Zombies 1.0.41.
-The newest addition.
-It boots, renders and plays with sound, but it has had the least playtesting of the six.
-It is also the only title that calls OpenGL through `<OpenGL/CGLMacro.h>`, that is, through the context's own function table rather than the `gl*` entry points, so the runtime hands it a CGL context of its own whose dispatch table routes back into the same GL bridge.
+Tested with basic gameplay in start of Adventure mode and seems to work well.

 A single loader serves all six titles; it detects which game an image is and applies the right profile.